GuichoEstrada/Haunted-House/README.md

 6. References

 ## Technology Used
-- Three.js: A JavaScript library used to create and display animated 3D graphics in the browser.
+- **Three.js**: A JavaScript library used to create and display animated 3D graphics in the browser.
-- JavaScript: The primary programming language used for the project.
+- **JavaScript**: The primary programming language used for the project.
-- HTML & CSS: Used for structuring and styling the web page.
+- **HTML & CSS**: Used for structuring and styling the web page.
-- npm: Node package manager used for managing dependencies.
+- **npm**: Node package manager used for managing dependencies.
-- vite: A powerful and efficient tool offering fast build times, real-time updates, and optimized code handling
+- **vite**: A powerful and efficient tool offering fast build times, real-time updates, and optimized code handling

 ## Current Stage of Development
-# The project currently features a basic structure of a haunted house with adjustable lighting using a GUI.
+### The project currently features a basic structure of a haunted house with adjustable lighting using a GUI.
 Below is a screenshot of the current development stage:
 <img width="459" alt="image" src="https://github.com/GuichoEstrada/Haunted-House/assets/44462824/abf4c5d3-b781-43b1-bf9d-e1b77e20ae79">

 ## Installation